CollusionStudios/cms-poc/README.md

 # cms-poc
-Tests and learnings to inform CMS selection
+Tests and learning's to inform CMS selection.